groundedsage/clj-chatbot-ui/README.md

 `yarn build:tailwind:dev` to build the css watch and build

-In a seperate terminal window run this command to start the application
+We are using a branch of Datahike so you will have to prepare the library first.

+`clj -X:deps prep`

 ```
 $ clj -A:dev -X user/main